couchbase-partners/amazon-cloud-formation-couchbase/documentation/aws-well-architected-framework-review.md

 ![](./images/wa-architecture.png)

+The Couchbase CFn template [here](https://github.com/couchbase-partners/amazon-cloud-formation-couchbase/blob/master/marketplace/couchbase.template) creates four nodes by default.
+Those nodes should be split between two availability zones.
+Each node has two EBS volumes attached, one for the OS disk and another for the data disk.
+Those volumes use gp2.

 # Security Pillar
 ## SEC 1.
 How are you protecting access to and use of the AWS root account credentials?

 ## SEC 2.
 How are you defining roles and responsibilities of system users to control human access to the AWS Management Console and API?
 ## SEC 3.
 How are you limiting automated access to AWS resources? (e.g., applications, scripts, and/or third-party tools or services)
 ## SEC 4.
 How are you capturing and analyzing logs?